akka/akka/akka-docs/rst/scala/remoting.rst

    :align: center
    :width: 620

-Each link with  link with a remote system can be in one of the four states as illustrated above.
+Each link with a remote system can be in one of the four states as illustrated above.
 Before any communication happens with a remote system at a given ``Address`` the state of the association is ``Idle``.
 The first time a message is attempted to be sent to the remote system or an inbound connection is accepted the state of the link transitions to ``Active`` denoting that the two systems has messages to send or receive and no failures were encountered so far.